gergomiklos/smux/README.md

 # smux

-An AI-native terminal multiplexer for macOS built.
+A native terminal multiplexer for macOS built for AI agents.

-Run agents in parallel across split terminals and get notified when they finish.
+**Run agents in parallel across split terminals and get notified when they finish.**

 ## Features